abixxvii/abixxvii.github.io/_pages/cv.md

 ### RPD, LLC
 **Mechanical Engineering Intern**
 _Easton, United States — Jan 2025 – May 2025_

--Led mechanical design and validation for 5+ clients driving NPI from concept to production release for high-volume manufacturing (50K–100K+ units annually) using injection molding, CNC machining, and sheet metal fabrication.
+- Led mechanical design and validation for 5+ clients, driving new product introduction (NPI) from concept to production release for high-volume manufacturing (50K–100K+ units annually) using injection molding, CNC machining, and sheet metal fabrication.
-- Designed test fixtures for V&V and a chip-on-glass LED illumination device for a biosafety cabinet, optimizing thermal dissipation by 78% and simplifying assembly to drive down COGS.
+- Designed test fixtures for V&V and a chip-on-glass LED illumination device for a biosafety cabinet, optimizing thermal dissipation by 78% and simplifying assembly to reduce COGS.
--Negotiated and partnered with U.S. manufacturers to cut product launch timelines by 80% and lower costs by 25%, coordinated DFMA with vendors to ensure rapid iteration; prepared 2D drawings and BOMs to support manufacturing.
+- Negotiated and partnered with U.S. manufacturers to cut product launch timelines by 80% and lower costs by 25%; coordinated DFMA with vendors to ensure rapid iteration, and prepared 2D drawings and BOMs to support manufacturing.

 ### CooperSurgical, Inc
 **New Product Development Intern (R&D)**